 That means the collected pins are a group of most related pins and have already got many repins.
 And Undoubtedly the pins are of the user’s interest base too.
 Look at the image

 Now at the back-end, the worker is continuously collecting the set of these pins and processing the created pools towards Smart Feed Content Generator.

 Smart feed Generator’s main work is to design your home feed layout.
 I mean Generator decides how to arrange those collected pins and whom to give preference in the home feed.

 I want to clarify, that Generator is purely automated software by Pinterest so if you are still not getting traffic from Pinterest then it is not the fault of Pinterest.
 You might be missing something that I’ll discuss later in this post.

-So, the preferred set of pins is called as “Chunk“.
+So, the preferred set of pins is called “Chunk“.
 Hence again these chunks are continuously processed towards, Smart Feed Service part.

 Smart Feed Service’s main task is to mix up the old appeared pins (Materialized pins, appeared when you last visited your profile) with newly available chunks.

-As you can see in the above image, Smart feed service gives less preference to materialized pins as new pins are arranged on the top of the smart feed.
+As you can see in the above image, the Smart feed service gives less preference to materialized pins as new pins are arranged on the top of the smart feed.

 That’s where Pinterest’s statement that “They like fresh and popular content” reflects their transparency.

 This is how Pinterest works behind the scene.

 I have explained this technical part of Pinterest in a digestible format.
 However, If you want to read a more detailed word processor then you can visit the Pinterest engineering Blog.

 But as a blogger, you should be more aware and care about how to get show your pins on smart feed.

 Your ultimate goal should be to rank your pins on smart feed because the majority of your Pins impressions will come from there.